Factors of medicine accessibility

 These statistics underscore just a few of the real issues people face relative to availability, and the impact that even one of these issues can have in terms of access.

 When thinking about availability, we must consider the full ecosystem.
-Without resilient manufacturing, diversified supply chains, and equitable distribution, essential medicines often fail to reach the people who need them most regardless of insurance coverage or clinical need, underscoring how availability remains a core access issue.
+Without resilient manufacturing, diversified supply chains, sustainable market dynamics, and equitable distribution, essential medicines often fail to reach the people who need them most regardless of insurance coverage or clinical need, underscoring how availability remains a core access issue.

 The ability to produce sufficient, high-quality supply at scale through scalable manufacturing capabilities, rigorous quality controls, and redundant production sites that protect against disruptions, recalls, or unexpected surges in demand